 How often should I mention my keyword phrase?

-It’s worth noting that Google considers synonyms and synonym phrases when looking at how genuine and helpful a post is.
-So if you’re writing about nutrition, you can - and should - also be writing about healthy eating, diet, nourishment and so on.
+As for the rest of the post, remember that you need to write for your audience first.
+Stuffing a post full of keywords will make it sound false and Google doesn’t like it either.
+It’s worth noting that search engines consider synonyms and synonym phrases when looking at how genuine and helpful a post is.
+So if you’re writing about nutrition, you can – and should – also be writing about healthy eating, diet, nourishment and so on.

 Do I need to use lots of images in my blog?